The Government has started a major programme of welfare reform and if you claim benefits you could be affected.

 Local Support Payments

-On 1 April 2013, reforms to the Department of Work and Pensions (DWP’s) Social Fund came into effect.
+In 2013, reforms to the Department of Work and Pensions (DWP’s) Social Fund came into effect.
 The Social Fund is designed to help with living costs that are not covered by your regular benefit payments.

 Some parts of the Social Fund are still operated by the DWP.
 These are Budgeting Loans, Funeral Payments, Sure Start Maternity Grants, Cold Weather Payments and Winter Fuel Payments.
 Crisis Loans to give you money while you are waiting for your first benefit payment or your first pay in a new job also remain with the DWP, but are now known as Short Term Advances.